-- 8. A privately operated hospital, clinic, nursing home, or convalescent home provided that: - a. the property contains at least five acres, and - b. at least 4,000 square feet of lot area shall be provided for each bed providing in-patient accommodation. - 9.
-Town-sponsored housing development in accordance with Section 6400. - 10.
-Campgrounds in accordance with Section 6500 provided that: - a. the property contains at least 70 acres, - b. there shall be no more than one campsite per 8,000 square feet of lot area, and - c. all athletic and other camp facilities shall be located at least 200 feet from any street line or other lot line. - 11.
-Camps in accordance with Section 6600 provided that: - a. the property contains at least 70 acres, - b. there shall be no more than one person accommodated per 8,000 square feet of lot area, and - c. all athletic and other camp facilities shall be located at least 200 feet from any street line or other lot line. - 12.
-Private or commercial golf courses, provided that: - a. the property contains at least 20 acres, - b. all buildings shall be located no less than 100 feet from any street line or other lot line, and - c. no part of the course shall be illuminated for night play. - 13.
-Commercial livery, boarding or riding stables including facilities for showing and training of horses, as a principal or accessory use provided that they shall be located on a lot of at least five acres. - 14.
+- 8. Town-sponsored housing development in accordance with Section 6400. - 9.
+Campgrounds in accordance with Section 6500 provided that: - a. the property contains at least 70 acres, - b. there shall be no more than one campsite per 8,000 square feet of lot area, and - c. all athletic and other camp facilities shall be located at least 200 feet from any street line or other lot line. - 10.
+Camps in accordance with Section 6600 provided that: - a. the property contains at least 70 acres, - b. there shall be no more than one person accommodated per 8,000 square feet of lot area, and - c. all athletic and other camp facilities shall be located at least 200 feet from any street line or other lot line. - 11.
+Private or commercial golf courses, provided that: - a. the property contains at least 20 acres, - b. all buildings shall be located no less than 100 feet from any street line or other lot line, and - c. no part of the course shall be illuminated for night play. - 12.
+Commercial livery, boarding or riding stables including facilities for showing and training of horses, as a principal or accessory use provided that they shall be located on a lot of at least five acres. - 13.
 Veterinary hospitals for the care and treatment of animals as a principal or accessory use on a lot of at least five acres provided that: - a.
 This shall not be construed to mean the boarding of animals for compensation unless directly related to the veterinary treatment of the animal. - b.
-All animals are to be housed within the confines of the hospital which shall be constructed to attenuate animal noises sufficient to comply with Section 7130.3 of these regulations. - 15.
+All animals are to be housed within the confines of the hospital which shall be constructed to attenuate animal noises sufficient to comply with Section 7130.3 of these regulations. - 14.
 Public utility uses such as substations, sewer facilities, water facilities, and similar public utility uses with no outside service yard or outside storage of supplies unless fully enclosed or screened from public view.